Extensional concepts in intensional type theory, revisited: Outline of Argument

 \section{Outline of Argument}

 Recall that there is a forgetful functor $\abs{-} \colon \CxlCat_\ETT \to \CxlCat_{\ITT+\UIP}$ as described in \Cref{subsec:uip-ett}.
 Our main goal is to show that this forgetful functor constitutes the right adjoint of a Morita equivalence.
-The key part of the argument is an explicit construction of its left adjoint.
+Denote its left adjoint as

+There are two main requirements for this left adjoint: \begin{itemize} \item Obviously, $\vbr{\bC}_\ETT^\circ$ must be a model of an extensional type theory for each cofibrant $\bC \in \CxlCat_{\ITT+\UIP}$. \item In view of the weak equivalence condition of \Cref{def:morita} and the definition of a weak equivalence given in \Cref{def:ctx-wequiv}, we require that the unit $\bC \to \abs{\vbr{\bC}_\ETT^\circ}$ at $\bC$ cofibrant has the weak type and term lifting properties. \end{itemize} We satisfy the above requirements by providing an explicit construction of its left adjoint at $\McI^\CxlCat_{\ITT+\UIP}$-cellular objects.
+Suppose we have such a cellular object $\bC \in \CxlCat_{\ITT+\UIP}$ and we would like to construct a model of extensional type theory $\vbr{\bC}_\ETT$ using $\bC$.